thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/encryptwallet.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 {% highlight bash %}
-bitcoin-cli -testnet encryptwallet "test"
+dash-cli -testnet encryptwallet "test"
 {% endhighlight %}

 Result:

 {% highlight text %}
-wallet encrypted; Bitcoin server stopping, restart to run with encrypted wallet.
-The keypool has been flushed, you need to make a new backup.
+Wallet encrypted; Dash Core server stopping, restart to run with encrypted wallet.
+The keypool has been flushed and a new HD seed was generated (if you are using HD).
+You need to make a new backup.

 {% endhighlight %}

 *See also*